Prime Factorization of ideals in commutative rings, with a focus on Krull rings: The -operation and the finite direct product of rings

 Let $R_1$ and $R_2$ be rings.
-Then the direct sum of $R_1$ and $R_2$, denoted by $R_1 \times R_2$, is a commutative ring with identity.
+Then the direct product of $R_1$ and $R_2$, denoted by $R_1 \times R_2$, is a commutative ring with identity.
 All of the results in this subsection are stated for $R_1 \times R_2$.
-However, by mathematical induction, it is easy to see that the results of this section hold for the direct sum of finitely many rings.
+However, by mathematical induction, it is easy to see that the results of this section hold for the direct product of finitely many rings.